4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

     #       will be needed.)                                                                                    #
     #       It should also no longer be necessary to provide --output-file out/foursight-dev-tmp/ --stage dev   #
     #       on the command line because these are now the default for this provision operation.                 #
-    # NOTE: Will wants an explanation of 'dev' vs 'prod' here.                                                  #
+    # NOTE: We are specifying the prod stage explicitly here.
+Do not pass --stage if you do not want actions to #
+    #       run automatically.                                                                                  #
     #############################################################################################################

 * Go to the console and execute the change set.